 AAA Editor Notes

-In summer the 1890s Railroad Town, with four historic homes including the Henry Fonda birthplace, comes alive when townspeople demonstrate trades and conduct business.
+In summer the 1890s Railroad Town, with four historic homes including the birthplace of Henry Fonda, comes alive when townspeople demonstrate trades and conduct business.
 Additional outdoor exhibits include a Pawnee earth lodge, an 1893 farm, a rural school and church, 1860s road ranche log cabins (a road ranche was a type of way station for travelers), antique automobiles and farm machinery, and a walk-up railroad display.

 Picnicking is permitted.
 Time: Allow 4 hours minimum.